-Our vision is to be the partner of choice in research that changes cancer therapy.The Clinical Trials Office (CTO) serves as the centralized core facility of all clinical research trials conducted by investigators at the University of Michigan Comprehensive Cancer Center (UMCCC).
+Our vision is to be the partner of choice in research that changes cancer therapy.The Clinical Trials Office (CTSU) serves as the centralized core facility of all clinical research trials conducted by investigators at the University of Michigan Comprehensive Cancer Center (UMCCC).
 This includes investigator-initiated (II), peer reviewed clinical trials, NCI-CTEP approved protocols, pilot transitional institutional studies, cooperative group trials and industry sponsored trials.
-The CTO offers a broad range of expert services to investigators to help them facilitate the conduct of their studies according to federal regulations and GCPs.
+The CTSU offers a broad range of expert services to investigators to help them facilitate the conduct of their studies according to federal regulations and GCPs.

 - Study startup liaison

 - Protocol deviation reporting

 - Data liaison between study team/sponsor

 - MCRU Liaison (facilitate study start-up and data collection)